intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 that it is good during the pandemic - it seems rather the opposite.

-## Feedback on meeting format

-While there are frequently virtual participants in IAB workshops, the IAB had no experience running workshops entirely virtually.

-Feedback on this event format was largely positive, however.
-It was particularly useful that as the three sessions were scheduled Monday, Wednesday, and Friday, the time in between could be used for mailing list discussion and compilation of additional workshop material.
-The positive feedback was likely at least partly due to the fact that many of the workshop participants knew one another from previous face-to-face events (primaily IETF meetings).

-The process for sending invitations to the workshop should be improved for next time, however, as a few invitations were initially lost, and in a virtual meeting it may be more reasonable to invite not just one person but co-authors of a paper, for instance.
-At least for this workshop, we did not appear to suffer from too many participants, and in many cases there may be some days when a particular participant may not be able to attend a session.

 ## Conclusions {#conclusions}

 There is a wealth of data about the performance of the Internet during